WannabeDeveloper123/my-app1/README.md

 Hey there!
 I'm Vishal, and here's my [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+DISCLAIMER: Upon clicking the green button to learn more about me, there's a 40% chance you might get rickrolled.
+Proceed with caution.

 ## Getting Started

 First, run the development server: